About the School of Interdisciplinary Studies

 Professor & Head, School of Interdisciplinary Studies

-We offer nine majors across the following programs: African American Studies, American Studies, Comparative Literature, Film and Video Studies, Jewish Studies, Linguistics, Medieval and Renaissance Studies, Religious Studies, and Women’s, Gender, and Sexuality Studies.
+We offer ten majors across the following programs: African American Studies, American Studies, Comparative Literature, Film and Video Studies, Global Studies, Jewish Studies, Linguistics, Medieval and Renaissance Studies, Religious Studies, and Women’s, Gender, and Sexuality Studies.
 Minors are available in all of these programs with the exception of Comparative Literature.
-Students may also minor in Asian American Studies, Critical Disability Studies, Global Studies, Islamic Studies, LGBT Studies, Native American and Indigenous Studies, and Peace Studies.
+Students may also minor in Asian American Studies, Critical Disability Studies, Islamic Studies, Latin American and Latino Studies, LGBT Studies, Native American and Indigenous Studies, and Peace Studies.

 The School of Interdisciplinary Studies is home to four graduate programs and two graduate concentrations/certificates.
 The graduate programs include American Studies, Comparative Literature, Linguistics, and the Philosophy and Literature Ph.D.
 Program.
 African American Studies and Research Center and Women’s, Gender, and Sexuality Studies both offer graduate concentrations/certificates.